McHutov/IOS-Portfolio/README.md

 ## Checklist
-[Checklist](https://github.com/McHutov/iOS-Portfolio/tree/master/iOS-Projects/Cheaklists) is an iOS app made using **UIKit** as I've been playing around with the latest Apple frameworks since day one after the WWDC.
-It allows you to get real-time marine buoys data and get aware when the surf is good at a glance.
-Too often swell arrives later than predicted, by checking the buoy data you can determine if the swell has arrived.
-If not, you can go back to bed =)
+[Checklist](https://github.com/McHutov/iOS-Portfolio/tree/master/iOS-Projects/Cheaklists) is an iOS app made using **UIKit** Since "Todo list" is the most common program, I decided to choose it.
+Since this application helps to understand well the work of the TableView.
+But since everyone is tired of the usual "Todo list", I decided to add a few features.
+Such as: using UserDefaults to save the last page, notifications etc.

-##### 🔨Technologies: UIKit, Notifications, UserDefaults No third party libraries.
+##### 🔨Technologies: UIKit, Notifications, UserDefaults, No third party libraries.
 ##### 🚀Platform: 📱iOS
 <p align="center">
 <a href="https://github.com/McHutov/iOS-Portfolio/tree/master/iOS-Projects/Cheaklists" target="_blank"><img src="images/Checklist-img.png" width="1200" title="Checklist"></a>